 Because processing protein with acids is cheaper, of course.

-If you decide a whey protein supplement is best for you, I recommend choosing one that’s organic, from grass-fed cows, cold processed, and has zero sugar and as few ingredients as possible.
+If you decide a whey protein supplement is best for you, I recommend choosing one that’s from grass-fed cows, cold processed, and has zero sugar and as few ingredients as possible.

-What if you can’t tolerate milk-based products or prefer plant-based proteins though?
-How are those processed?
+What if you can’t tolerate milk-based products or prefer plant-based protein powders though?

 Plant Based Protein Processing